oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-evenactions-34.png)

-Then click in the little triangel/arrow of the Source Results **callRestPutNNamespace... ** item.
-Drag and Drop the status result to the first line on the right marked as 1.
+Then click in the little triangle/arrow of the Source Results **callRestPutNNamespace... ** item.
+Drag and Drop the **status** result to the first line on the right marked as 1.
 Then click in the **Save** buton to return to the Action Chain editor.

 ![](./images/vbs-app-evenactions-35.gif)

-Next change tthe **Display Mode** property to *transient*.
+Next change the **Display Mode** property to *transient*.

 ![](./images/vbs-app-evenactions-36.png)